 Mr. Wilenchik is committed to charity and pro bono work, both in his personal and professional life.
 He has taken on various cases and causes over the years on a pro bono basis, including a unique case on behalf of a child victim that reached the United States Supreme Court.
 In late 2016, Mr. Wilenchik authored a bill to protect child victims that was introduced to the Senate by United States Senators Jeff Flake (R-AZ) and Dianne Feinstein (D-CA) as co-sponsors.
 He has served as a volunteer attorney for the National Association for the Advancement of Colored People, the Rutherford Institute, and the Goldwater Institute, as well as a liaison and special advisor to the Maricopa County Community Legal Services Volunteer Lawyers Program.
 Mr. Wilenchik has also served as a regular volunteer for the Wills for Heroes program, which prepares wills for law enforcement and first responders.
 Less than one week after taking the bar exam, Mr. Wilenchik donated a kidney to his mother, Becky Bartness.
 Born in Phoenix, Mr. Wilenchik remains a proud resident of the City and was appointed to serve on its Heritage and Historic Preservation Commissions, in an unpaid volunteer capacity.

 Mr. Wilenchik has hosted and co-produced several radio shows, including the “Legal-ease” and “Ripoff Report” radio shows, which aired for years on KFNX 1100 AM.
+He loves movies and entertainment, and is an avid salsa/country dancer.
+He sits on the board for a movie production company whose staff has produced a number of major films including “John Wick.”
 Mr. Wilenchik is conversant in Spanish, and his wife (who was born and raised in Guanajuato, MX) also assists as a Spanish interpreter.
 Mr. Wilenchik studied Italian, Mandarin Chinese, and Hebrew at New York University, and he lived for two years abroad (in Italy and Scotland, UK).
-He is the son of Wilenchik & Bartness founders Dennis Wilenchik and Becky Bartness and he has two daughters, named Jean and Shirley, both born in Phoenix, AZ.
+He is the son of Wilenchik & Bartness founders Dennis Wilenchik and Becky Bartness and has two daughters and a son, named Jean, Shirley, and Paul, all born in Phoenix, AZ.